0HANNING2/Final_Group_Project/landing.md

 				<header class="major">
 					<h3>Average_Unhealthy_Days</h3>
 				</header>
-				<p>We calculate and visualize the average number of bad air quality days per state with a bar chart and a year selector.</p>
+				<p>We calculated the average number of unhealthy air quality days per state using a scatterplot.
+This is also interactive with a dropdown to choose between the years from 2018 - 2023.
+We noticed that there is an increase in the number of unhealthy days in most states each year; however, the increasing amount is subtle. </p>
 			</div>
 		</div>
 	</section>